How to Become a CBT Therapist in Ontario

 CBT Supervision

-Most Colleges will require you to have supervision and you may be able to receive this while you are in school or work.
+Most Colleges will require you to have supervision.
+You may be able to receive supervision while you are in school or work.
 If not, you may have to pay out of pocket for supervision.
 Sometimes, you can find a reduced rate if you can find a supervision group.
 Generally speaking, the CBT therapist will charge their client an hourly rate.
-We offer expert supervision at Virtual CBT Psychotherapy.
-Learn more about our supervision and consultation.

 Certified CBT Therapist